Arwel Hughes: Life and career

 Hughes was born in Rhosllannerchrugog near Wrexham and was educated at Ruabon Grammar School and at the Royal College of Music, where he studied with Ralph Vaughan Williams and C. H. Kitson.
 Following his studies at the RCM he became organist at the church of St Philip and St James, Oxford, and in 1935 returned to Wales to join the staff of the BBC's music department under Mansel Thomas.
 His duties included a great deal of conducting, and he used his position to champion the music of compatriots such as Grace Williams, David Wynne, and Alun Hoddinott; arguably to the detriment of his own musical legacy as a composer, though as a part of his role he was also called upon to compose, arrange and orchestrate music for live radio broadcasts.

 Hughes became Head of Music at BBC Wales in 1965, holding the post until his retirement in 1971.
 He was appointed OBE in 1969 for his services to Welsh music and for organising the music for the Investiture of Charles, Prince of Wales, in the same year.
 From 1978 until 1986 he was Honorary Music Director of the Llangollen International Eisteddfod.

 Hughes married Enid Thomas in 1940.
 There were two sons, Ieuan and Owain (the orchestral conductor), and a daughter, Delun.
 Grandson Meuryn Hughes runs Aureus Publishing.

+He died on 23 September 1988 in Cardiff and was cremated at Thornhill Crematorium.